MattKelly4D4B/MattKelly4d4b.github.io/README.md

 # mattkelly4d4b.github.io
 This is my simple portfolio website.
 It contains some extra goodies too.
-Its still a work in progress so some of the pages are the same.
+It's not in any way designed to show off my front end or design skills, but to serve as a page that demonstrates a few different coding techniques and skills.